 Steve Armstrong – Toronto – November 07/18

 Hi Steve.
 Thanks for listening.
 My studio monitoring is very humble here.
-I’m using Canadian made Paradigm Monitor 3v.3 reference monitors (passive bookshelf speakers), powered by a Cambridge Audio A300 integrated amp, but do all my critical listening on Grado SR60 headphones.
+I’m using Canadian made Paradigm Monitor 3v.3 reference monitors (passive bookshelf speakers), powered by a Cambridge Audio A300 integrated amp, but do all my critical listening on Grado SR60 headphones (powered by the amp).
 I used Stax Electrostatic headphones for years (80s/90s – $600) but they’re super expensive now, plus the last pair I bought disintegrated after 3 months so no more Stax.
 The SR60s are $120 and are the most musical headphones I’ve ever owned.
 I can actually feel the bass frequencies down my body and into my legs.
 I’m not sure how that’s possible.

 JL – November 10/18

 Hi Jim.
 I’m a musician/songwriter (guitar/keyboards), and I’ve been considering doing a music/recording program for a couple of years now but I still haven’t done anything about it.
 I’m torn after reading graduates putting out their story (message boards) advising people not to waste my money on a school and that it can be done without the expensive education.
 Some comments are suggesting buying equipment and learning on my own.
 I’m curious to know what you think.
 Is school worth it or not?